 There are no clinical data to support use of GCP for cancer prevention or treatment.

-Laboratory research has suggested that the polysaccharides in Basidiomycetes mushrooms can slow the growth of tumors, enhance certain activities of immune cells, and kill some bacteria and viruses on contact.
-It is not clear to what extent these effects occur in the human body.
+Laboratory research suggests that the polysaccharides in Basidiomycetes mushrooms can slow the growth of tumors, enhance certain activities of immune cells, and kill some bacteria and viruses on contact.

 For Healthcare Professionals

 Case reports show complete regression of T3 prostate cancer following treatment with GCP (7); and supplementation with GCP prevented recurrence of transitional cell carcinoma (TCC) of the bladder (10).
-However, no large scale clinical trials have been performed to verify GCP’s anticancer potential.
+But GCP was not effective in lowering PSA levels in men with low-volume prostate cancer (11).
+Large scale clinical trials are needed to verify its anticancer potential.